sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/README.md

 # Asia

 A massive continent that is home to the east ECDO pivot at Sulawesi, Indonesia.
-It also has one of the largest areas of highest elevation, in west China north of India.
 Rushing into the Pacific in S1 -> S2. it will undoubtedly experience a massive water surge.
-The entire Asian continent seems like it will end up being a massive floodplain.
+The entire Asian continent seems like it will end up being a massive floodplain, with saltwater lakes littering Mongolia, northern China, and the Himalayas, and erosion karst landscapes throughout southern China.

 ![profile](img/profile.png "asia profile")